We’re doing all we can to ensure that the places where we teach and learn are safe.

 Faculty and students must follow all current mask policies in classrooms, labs and studios.

-- No students will attend class who show symptoms or have been in contact with those who do.
-Flexible class attendance policies will accommodate students missing class time due to illness, self-quarantine, and/or isolation.
+Do not attend class if you start to show symptoms or have been in contact with those who do.
+Class attendance policies will accommodate students missing class time due to illness, self-quarantine, and/or isolation.

 Cleaning products and hand sanitizer supplied by the College will be available in all classrooms.